 When a premium is fixed, the premium cannot increase over the lifetime of the insured.
 This creates a significant advantage for those who purchase whole life insurance.
 Once the cash values rise to the point of being greater than the premiums paid for the policy, the policy owner can easily determine the value of keeping the policy by seeing how each annual cash value increase is compared to the annual premium.
 This return on premiums paid can become huge over the lifetime of a good whole life insurance contract.

 Any life insurance policy design should be based on the purpose for which the policy is intended to be used.
 Designing the policy for its intended purpose will dictate what riders are necessary and which riders are not necessary.

-All life insurance riders have a cost, you either pay up front or when the options provided by the rider are exercised.
+All life insurance riders have a cost, you either pay upfront or when the options provided by the rider are exercised.

-As a life insurance buyer you should, never feel compelled to purchase any life insurance policy until you fully understand why and how it was designed to benefit your needs.
-If you don’t fully understand, don’t buy, yet.
+As a life insurance buyer, you should never feel compelled to purchase any life insurance policy until you fully understand why and how it was designed to benefit your needs.
+If you don’t fully understand, don’t buy yet.
 If the agent you are working with can’t help you understand or give you clear explanations, find someone who can.

 Your goal should be to pay a premium that is comfortable and affordable for you.
-And most importantly you want to make sure that what you are expecting from your policy will be there for you in the future.
+And most importantly, you want to make sure that what you are expecting from your policy will be there for you in the future.